IG Farben: Zyklon B

 Other IG Farben staff appear to have known.
 Ernst Struss, secretary of the IG Farben's managing board, testified after the war that the company's chief engineer at Auschwitz had told him about the gassings.
 The general manager of Degesch is said to have learned about the gassings from Kurt Gerstein of the SS.
 According to the post-war testimony of Rudolf Höss, the Auschwitz commandant, he was asked by Walter Dürrfeld, technical manager of the IG Farben Auschwitz plant, whether it was true that Jews were being cremated at Auschwitz.
 Höss replied that he could not discuss it and thereafter assumed that Dürrfeld knew.
 Dürrfeld, a friend of Höss, denied knowing about it.

 Hayes writes that the inmates of Auschwitz III, which supplied the slave labour for IG Farben, were well aware of the gas chambers, in part because of the stench from the Auschwitz II crematoria, and in part because IG Farben supervisors in the camp spoke about the gassings, including using the threat of them to make the inmates work harder.
 Charles Coward, a British POW who had been held at Auschwitz III, told the IG Farben trial:

-Mann, Hörlein and Wuster (directors of both IG Farben and Degesch) were acquitted at the IG Farben trial in 1948 of having supplied Zyklon B for the purpose of mass extermination.
+Mann, Hörlein and Wurster (directors of both IG Farben and Degesch) were acquitted at the IG Farben trial in 1948 of having supplied Zyklon B for the purpose of mass extermination.
 The judges ruled that the prosecution had not shown that the defendants or executive board "had any persuasive influence on the management policies of Degesch or any significant knowledge as to the uses to which its production was being put".
-In 1949 Mann became head of pharmaceutical sales at Bayer.
+In 1949, Mann became head of pharmaceutical sales at Bayer.
 Hörlein became chair of Bayer's supervisory board.
 Wurster became chair of the IG Farben board, helped to reestablish BASF as a separate company, and became an honorary professor at the University of Heidelberg.
-Dürrfeld was sentenced to eight years, but had his sentence commuted to time served in 1951 by John McCloy, the U.S. High Commissioner for Germany, under massive political pressure, after which he joined the management or supervisory boards of several chemical companies.
+Dürrfeld was sentenced to eight years, but had his sentence commuted to time served in 1951 by John McCloy, the US High Commissioner for Germany, under massive political pressure, after which he joined the management or supervisory boards of several chemical companies.